-Solution.
 Start the washer again but do not add any more soap.
-Place the sitting on cold water only.
+Place the setting on "Cold Water Only."
 When it gets to the rinse cycle simply pour a cup of fabric softener into the soap compartment so that it goes down into the tub right away.
-Fabric softener is designed to neutralize the chemicals in the soap in (cold water).
+Fabric softener is designed to neutralize the chemicals in the soap when in cold water.

-Pump problem.
 If the problem is not over sudding and the washer is still not draining then the problem could be a water pump blockage.
 Front Load washers are different than top load washers in that they generally use an electric pump instead of a belt-driven pump.
-Electric pumps are less rugged than belt driven pumps therefore it doesn’t take much to jam the impeller inside.
+Electric pumps are less rugged than belt driven pumps, therefore, it doesn’t take much to jam the impeller inside.

 Large items such as sox and underwear cannot pass through the seals of a front load washer but smaller items such as hairpins, buttons, and coins can.
 Also, lint and loose fibers from clothes will also build up inside the pump and eventually jam it.
 Most manufacturers of front load washers recommend regular pump cleaning for optimum washer performance.